Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 ### Interpretation
 The experimentation does not indicate that this subsystem, in its current state, is suitable for campus-wide scale.
 I suspect there are problems with hardware and/or software configuration.
 The RFM95W transceiver is intended to be a cheap LoRa transceiver for hobbyists.
 It is not intended to be a LoRaWAN-compliant device, although it is possible as I have proven.
 The informal range testing I conducted in January indicates the potential of the RFM95W transceivers for point-to-point communication but attempts to replicate those results have failed.
 The point-to-point setup now has similar range to the LoRaWAN range test results.
 I would like to test the true gain of my antennas.
 I suspect they are not as good as they advertise.
 LoRaWAN is known to have long-range capability, although this testing indicates my hardware is not up to the task.
 Better hardware would be the easy solution to this problem.
 I believe, based on how widely used LoRaWAN is in industry and record-setting ranges that have been achieved (up to 830 miles), that LoRaWAN is still a viable option for campus-scale IoT communication, despite the failure of my current hardware/software.

+## Solar Power Subsystem

+#### 30

+This constraint was not fully achieved.
+The solar panel was connected to the charge controller and delivered the needed voltages and current.
+However, the battery was not connected to the charge controller due to the incompletion of the charge controller subsystem.

+#### 31

+The constraint was accomplished.
+However, there was not much change in the output voltage from the solar panel if the solar was facing the sunlight.

+#### 32

+The constraint was not accomplished.
+The reason is a change in the path for the charge controller subsystem.
+The new path for the charge controller subsystem was to drop the voltage coming from the solar panel and the voltage of the solar panel.
+Therefore, the charge controller subsystem steps down the voltage from the solar panel to the voltage needed for the power controller subsystem.

+#### 33

+The constraint was not accomplished.
+The battery will not be able to charge from the solar panel through the charge controller because the battery charge controller for the charge controller subsystem was not fully accomplished.
+Therefore, the battery must be charged by a specific adapter, allowing it to charge at full capacity.

+#### 34

+Constraint was not accomplished.
+The battery charge controller for the charge controller subsystem was not fully completed.
+Hence, if we connect the battery directly to the power controller subsystem, it will discharge.
+However, if the battery has sufficient capacity, it can deliver the required voltages and current.
+Therefore, before connecting the battery to the power controller, we should measure its voltage to get a good estimate of its capacity.